vyahello/devops-master-class/kubernetes/readme.md

 Ensure that specific number of PODs run all the time.
 If one POD is down, it will create a new POD.
 It is all about maintaining the number of PODs.

+POD is a wrapper of a set of containers, has an ip address.

 POD is where your containers run, provides a grouping of containers.
 Replicaset ensures that a N of PODs are always running.

 Help: